sarvar0804/clonechat/README.md

 ### How to generate access credentials for the Telegram API?

-- Read the "Token configuration" topic in the tutorial found at: https://github.com/apenasrr/zimatise_docs#configura%C3%A7%C3%A3o-de-token

-Certainly, I'll continue translating the instructions for generating Telegram API credentials from where we left off:

 - To obtain credentials for the Telegram API:
   - Access the [app management](https://my.telegram.org/auth?to=apps) area on the Telegram website.
   - Enter your phone number in international format.
-With prefix `+55` for Brazilian phones, followed by the local area code and your phone number.
+With prefix `+888` for Anonymous phones, followed by the local area code and your phone number.
-    - Example: For a São Paulo phone, with area code 11, you should enter something like: `+5511995429405`
+    - Example: You should enter something like: `+8888080`
   - You will receive an authentication code in the Telegram app on your cell phone.
 Enter the code in the requested place and proceed.
   - On the new page there is a form that must be filled out
     - Application title: enter anything